Bankipore: History

-Until the early twentieth century, Bankipore (or Bankipur, or Banki Bazaar) was the administrative centre of the Patna Division of Bihar, which came under the rule of the British East India Company (EIC) following the battle of Buxar in 1764.
+Following the Treaty of Allahabad (1765), the East India Company acquired the Diwani (revenue-collection rights) of Bengal, Bihar and Orissa.
 Bankipore lies along an east–west axis on the south bank of the Ganges, some four kilometers west from the medieval Patna City, or Azimabad.

 The site is almost certainly the location of the ancient Magadhan and Maurya capital of Pataliputra.
 Its identification with Pataliputra was first noticed by Sir William Jones who was informed that Bankipore lay on the former confluence of the River Sone with the Ganges, a site that has shifted some distance upstream now-and one that matches Megasthenes' description.